Wet Tropics of Queensland: Flora

 The site contains many unique features such as over 390 rare plant species, which includes 74 species that are threatened.
 There are at least 85 species that are endemic to the area, 13 different types of rainforest and 29 species of mangrove, which is more than anywhere else in the country.
 Of the 19 families of primitive flowering plants worldwide, 12 are found in the Wet Tropics including two families found nowhere else.
 This includes at least 50 individual species which are endemic to the area.

 90 species of orchids have been noted.
 The large rare trees Stockwellia or Vic Stockwell's Puzzle Stockwellia quadrifida (Myrtaceae) grow only in restricted areas of "well developed upland rain forest" in the Wet Tropics.
-They continue living today as descendants of, and very similar to, the ancient Gondwanan fossil species considered one of the Eucalypts' fossil ancestors, which diversified into so many different species forms of all the Eucalypt plants today.
+They continue living today as descendants of, and very similar to, the ancient Gondwanan ancestors of the Eucalypts, which diversified into so many different species forms of all the Eucalypt plants today.
 65% of Australia's fern species are protected here, including all seven of the ancient fern species.

 Fauna

 370 species of bird have been recorded in the area.
 11 species of those are found nowhere else.

 The southern cassowary and rare spotted-tailed quoll are some of the many threatened species, while the musky rat-kangaroo is one of 50 animal species that are unique to this area.
 The musky rat-kangaroo is significant because it represents an early stage in the evolution of kangaroos.
 Other rare animals include the yellow-bellied gliders and brush-tailed bettong.
 107 mammal species have been identified.
 Australia's rarest mammal, the insectivorous Flores tube-nosed bat (Murina florium), is also found here.
 One quarter of Australia's rodent species are found within the Wet Tropics.

 113 species of reptiles including 24 endemic species are found in the area and there are 51 amphibian species, of which 22 are endemic.
 One reason for the very high level of endemism is that the geomorphology is diverse, resulting in habitat islands where distinct subspecies have evolved.
 Some species are endemic to a specific mountain or groups of mountains.

+Around 225 species of butterflies have been discovered in the area, with six endemic species and 14 endemic subspecies.
+It constitutes approximately 57% of the entire Australian butterfly fauna.

 Climate

 Rainfall in the area varies considerably, with elevation and orientation of the coastline being the major influences.
-Rainfall averages from 1,200 millimeters (mm) to over 8,000 mm annually.
+Rainfall averages from 1,200 millimetres (mm) to over 8,000 mm annually.
 The highest mountains along the escarpment between Cairns and Tully receive the highest rainfall, mainly owing to orographic factors.
 Mount Bellenden Ker is the wettest recording station in the area with other high peaks and eastern slopes favouring high rainfall.
 Most of the rainfall occurs from November to April.
 Tropical cyclones may impact the area.